jasonbot/weblog/content/weblog/llms.md

   - Are you willing to take the risk that generated code derived from models trained on incompatibly-licensed code may taint your codebase?

 You may come to the conclusion that yes, LLMs are worth it.
 That's fine.
 I just hope you went though a process of thought and introspection and considered the pros and cons of the technology before loudly and enthusiastically adopting them into your life.

+> [Document edit history](https://github.com/jasonbot/weblog/commits/master/content/weblog/llms.md) -- There may have been changes since you last visited.